 Soon after the opening, the Museum's Council-which remains as the Museum's governing body-adopted a mission statement that defined the work and the goals the Museum was committed to achieving and maintaining.
 In 1994, the Museum dedicated the plaza on Raoul Wallenberg Place to General Dwight David Eisenhower and the soldiers who fought under his command.

-The Museum building contains permanent and temporary exhibition spaces; Remember the Children: Daniel's Story-an exhibition for children and families that recounts the history of the Holocaust from the perspective of a child in Nazi Germany; an extensive research library and archives; two theaters; the Center for Advanced Holocaust Studies; a Children's Tile Wall; an interactive computer learning center; classrooms; the Hall of Witness; a memorial space, the Hall of Remembrance; and an education center.
-The Permanent Exhibition The Holocaust spans three floors of the Museum building, and through historical documents, artifacts, photographs, film footage, historical and personal photographs, oral and video histories, and more, presents the full history of the Holocaust in three distinct sections: "Nazi Assault," "Final Solution," and "Last Chapter."
+The Museum building, which was designed by architect James Ingo Freed, contains permanent and temporary exhibition spaces; Remember the Children: Daniel's Story-an exhibition for children eight and older; an extensive research library and archives; two theaters; the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies; the Children's Tile Wall; classrooms; the Hall of Witness; a memorial space, the Hall of Remembrance; and The Holocaust Survivors and Victims Resource Center.